ScrippsDC/EMTALAPregnancy/README.md

 ## Source Data

-Scripps News based this investigation on data Rachel Gold, Scripps News data reporter, obtained through the [Centers for Medicare and Medicaid Services (CMS) Hospitals website](LINK).
-The data is a list of deficiencies in which hospitals have violated CMS Conditions of Participation (CoP), including the Emergency Medical Treatment and Labor Act (EMTALA).
+Scripps News based this investigation on data Rachel Gold, Scripps News data reporter, obtained through the [Centers for Medicare and Medicaid Services (CMS) Hospitals website](https://www.cms.gov/Medicare/Provider-Enrollment-and-Certification/CertificationandComplianc/Hospitals).
+The data -- "Full Text Statements of Deficiencies Hospital Surveys" -- is a list of deficiencies in which hospitals have violated CMS Conditions of Participation (CoP), including the Emergency Medical Treatment and Labor Act (EMTALA).

 EMTALA enforcement is primarily a complaint-driven system, leaving the burden of reporting violations in the hands of patients and hospital staff.